Same Day Sourdough Bread

 Make The Dough (8 am):

-2. Add 500g bread flour and 10g salt to the bowl and mix until a shaggy dough forms.
+1. Step 2: Add 500g bread flour and 10g salt to the bowl and mix until a shaggy dough forms.
 Knead the dough with your hands until all the shaggy bits are incorporated.

-3. Cover the bowl and set aside for 45 – 60 minutes.
+Cover the bowl and set aside in a warm place (~75f) for 45 – 60 minutes.

 Stretch And Fold (9-11 am):

-2. Recover the bowl, and set it aside for 30 minutes, then repeat the stretch and fold process at least 3 more times over the next 2 hours.
+1. Step 4: Recover the bowl, and set it aside for 30 minutes, then repeat the stretch and fold process at least 3 more times over the next 2 hours.
 The intervals can be as short as 15 minutes, or as long as 60 minutes, but it should be completed at least 4 times.
 You’ll notice after the second stretch and fold how much the dough has softened and begun to look like actual bread dough!

 Bulk Ferment (11 am-1 pm):

-1. Complete one final stretch and fold, then cover the bowl and set aside for 2 hours to bulk ferment.
+1. Step 5: Complete one final stretch and fold, then cover the bowl and set aside for 2 hours to bulk ferment.
 I like to use a reusable shower cap for covering my bowls, the patterns are fun, funky, and bright, but they also work amazingly well, are lined with plastic to help keep the moisture in the dough, and are reusable for ages.
 There are plastic bowl covers available, too.
-It is important to keep the dough bowl in a warm place to encourage the microbes to work quickly!

 Shape (1 – 1:15 pm):

-2. Lightly flour the work surface and use a bowl scraper to turn the dough out onto the floured surface.
+1. Step 7: Lightly flour the work surface and use a bowl scraper to turn the dough out onto the floured surface.
 Try to get the smooth top part face down so that the sticky underside is on top facing you, this will make shaping the dough easier.

-3. Fold the edges into the middle, alternating sides as though lacing the dough together.
-Then starting from the top, fold the dough into thirds as you would a letter, but pull the bottom all the way around to flip the dough so the seam is facing downward.
-Stop there if making a batard, or tuck the long ends underneath to create a boule.
+1. Step 8: Fold the edges into the middle, alternating sides as though lacing the dough together.
+Then starting from the top, fold the dough into thirds as you would a letter.

-4. Dust the top of your boule or batard with rice flour, then use a bench scraper to pick up the dough, flip the dough, and place it upside down, or seam side up, into a banneton to prove.
+1. Step 10: Dust the top of your boule or batard with rice flour, then use a bench scraper to pick up the dough, flip the dough, and place it upside down, or seam side up, into a banneton to prove.

 Prove (1:15 – 3 pm):

-1. Cover the banneton either using a damp kitchen towel or a shower cap.
+1. Step 11: Cover the banneton either using a damp kitchen towel or a shower cap.
 During the proving period, the dough will rise and become puffy in the banneton, but it should be watched – as over-proofing can cause the dough to bake up flat.
 This process will take a different amount of time based on the ambient temperature in your kitchen.

-To test the dough: gently poke it and observe how the dough reacts.
+Test the dough: gently poke it and observe how the dough reacts.
 If the dough feels tight and dense and looks like it hasn’t relaxed in the basket, it is likely under proofed.
 Underproofed dough will resist your poking and spring back almost immediately.
 If the dough feels airy but still elastic and looks relaxed in the basket, it is properly proofed.
 Properly proofed dough will be easily poked, and the indent will slowly fill back in but may not even totally recover.
 Overproofed dough feels sticky and lacks elasticity, it will likely look slack in the basket and your indentation won’t rebound.

 Pre-heat Oven (3 pm):